movementlabsxyz/movement-hack-temp/src/experiment-intro.md

 👉 Try highlighting this text! 👈

 You can use highlights to save information for yourself.
-You can also use highlights to give us feedback &mdash; for example, if you think a section of content is confusing, you can let us know.

 > **Note:** your highlights will disappear if we change the content that you've highlighted.
 Also, your highlights are stored as a cookie.
 If you block cookies or change browsers, then you won't see your previous highlights.